KevinChavez07/KevinChavez07/README.md

 readability and long-term maintainability.
 I value clear communication, consistent progress and continuous learning as part of my daily workflow.

-At the moment, I’m refining my development process and preparing projects to be presented with a polished, production-ready standard.
+Currently, I’m refining my development process and preparing projects to meet a polished, production-ready standard.

 ---